josephwegner/simple-api/README.md

 	routes: {
 		myGETControllerAction: {
 			method: "GET",
-			pieces: ["do", "stuff"] //Responds to http://hostname/api/controller/do/stuff
+			path: ["do", "stuff"] //Responds to http://hostname/api/controller/do/stuff
 		}
 	},